borgestrand/scarlett-instrumentation/README.md

 Both code and PCBs are under GPL-3.0.
 If you contribute PCBs, include as the very least a PDF of the Schematic, Gerber files of the board and a human readable BOM.
 Please also include schematic and layout binaries.

 ## Code development and support
 Initial code is written in [GNU Octave](https://octave.org) 8.3.0 running on Windows 11.
+It is already up and running!

+### Known bugs:
-One known bug is that the ADC input is truncated to 16 bits of resolution, not the desired 24.
-Initial efforts focus on identifying the audio device and analog volume settings for reading and writing audio data.
+- Win10 / Octave 8.3.0: ADC input is truncated to 16 bits of resolution, not the desired 24.
+Not yet tested on Win11
+- Device identification worked on Win10 / Octave 8.3.0.
+It is a bit off on Win11 and needs manual override for now

 ### Windows setup
 - Sound Settings -> Output -> Scarlett 2i2 USB -> 2 channels, 24 bit, 96000 kHz, Volume = 100
 - Sound Settings -> Input -> Scarlett 2i2 USB -> 2 channels, 24 bit, 96000 Hz, Volume = 54 (= 0dB in Windows)

+### Other OS / instrument / language combinations
-Feel free to add notes about other verified software combinations.
+Feel free to add notes about other verified software combinations

 ## Projects